 Universal Credit

-Find out all about the introduction of Universal Credit, have your questions about this new benefit answered and find out how Cystic Fibrosis Trust could help you.
+Find out all about Universal Credit, have your questions about this benefit answered, and find out how Cystic Fibrosis Trust could help you.

-Here, we’ve outlined what Universal Credit is, how it differs from the current system, how it might affect you, and how we can help.
+Here, we’ve outlined what Universal Credit is, how it differs from the previous system and how we can help.

 Universal Credit is a benefit for people of working age, in or out of work.
 It can be claimed online (digitally) and there is no paper claim form.